 Where flows are typically concentrated in circular barrel culverts, the culvert diameter must be larger than the stream width at average flow.
 A rule of thumb is 1.2 x channel width + 0.5m.

-Culvert diameter must be selected that design peak flood flow can pass without the culvert embankment being overtopped.
-This reduces the likelihood of the embankment failing due to scour.

-Culverts must be designed so that if they do overtop, it will be without causing structural failure.
+Embankments and culverts must be designed so that if they do overtop, in events larger than the design flow or due to blockage, they won’t cause a structural failure.

 Culverts must be sized so that the largest bed material in the stream can pass either through or over the culvert.